hyperledger/fabric-private-chaincode/integration/test-network/README.md

 chaincode packaging differs from traditional chaincode.
 Since we are using the external Builder and run the FPC Chaincode as `Chaincode as a Service (CaaS)`, the packaging artifact will contain information including the CaaS endpoint rather than the actual Chaincode.
-We continue will the following command to install the FPC Chaincode as just described.
+We continue with the following command to install the FPC Chaincode as just described.
 ```bash
 cd $FPC_PATH/integration/test-network
 ./installFPC.sh